The professional Doctor of Dental Surgery (DDS) degree is awarded by the College of Dentistry.

 If your AADSAS application advances, you will be asked to complete a supplemental application to the UI College of Dentistry and schedule a personal interview.

-Admitted candidates will begin to be notified December 1.
+Admitted candidates will begin to be notified Dec.1.

 Applicants accepted before Feb.
 1 must submit an advance payment of $500 within one month after notification of their acceptance.
 Students admitted after Feb.
 1 must submit the advance payment within two weeks after their notification of acceptance.
 This payment is not refundable, but is credited toward tuition and fees for those who enroll.